Sprite

 - The width each frame will have.
 This is used both if

-property is missing when specifying the frames manually in theframes
+generateis set to true, and if thewproperty is missing when specifying the frames manually in theframesproperty.

 Examples